Installing LibGDX 0.9.9

 After opening the projects in Eclipse you'll also need to add a version of the Android libraries to the android project.

-Almost all your code will be added to the shared project (gdx-demo in this case).
+in this case).
 You should be able to run the gdx-demo-desktop project (as a Java Application) at this point.

-To run the html project, run the gdx-demo-html project as a Web Application.
+project as a Web Application.
 This will run the Google Web Tookit (also known as GWT) based project in development mode.
 GWT development mode requires you to install a plugin in your web browser.
 You'll also have to be using a modern web browser that supports WebGL.

-When you are ready to publish a LibGDX project you must run the GWT Compile task from the Google menu of your project.
-The result will be a war file that can be copied to any web server.
+file that can be copied to any web server.
 Some games might require a Servlet container like Tomcat but our basic demo will function on any web server.
 You can view the result at LibGDX Demo.